 As an African-American woman, Simone is all too painfully aware of the gap minorities face in autism services.
 Minority children with autism are typically diagnosed later and often get fewer services than their Caucasian counterparts.
 In an effort to change this situation, she has created a foundation, All the Love, to promote autism awareness and early detection among minorities, particularly in the African-American community.
 She’s just getting started, but this is a cause she is dedicated to.

-The Director of Talent Acquisition, Pat DeSaules called her for an interview.
-Then she had a phone interview with the Executive Director of the Washington, DC office, Ann Gibbons, then met with Ms. Gibbons in person, along with the Regional Director and the Director of Special Events.
+The director of talent acquisition, Pat DeSaules called Simone for an interview.
+Simone then had a phone interview with the executive director of the Washington, D.C., office, Ann Gibbons, then met with Ms. Gibbons in person, along with the regional director and the director of special events.
 After a total of five interviews, Pat DeSaules called Simone and said Autism Speaks would be offering her a position contingent on her passing the in-depth background check, which would take three weeks.
 She passed the background check and was told that her references were amazing.
-They sent her a packet of paperwork to complete and return before her start date.
+Autism Speaks sent her a packet of paperwork to complete and return before her start date.

 The next day Simone got a call from Autism Speaks.
-There were five people on the line, including Gibbons, DeSaules, and Human Resources Manager, Linda LePage.
+There were five people on the line, including Gibbons, DeSaules, and human resources manager, Linda LePage.
 The call sounds like something of an ambush to me – along the lines of something the “mean girls” in a junior high clique would pull.
 They claimed that Simone had sent an email making demands, didn’t get her paperwork in on time, and that she had changed the start date.
-After having her time tied up for nearly two months in the hiring process, and turning down an offer of contract work (from a subcontractor for the Democratic National Committee) because she already had the offer from Autism Speaks of a job with benefits, Autism Speaks told her they had decided to rescind the offer – on the day she was supposed to start work.
+After tying up Simone’s time for nearly two months in the hiring process, leading her to turn down an offer of contract work (from a subcontractor for the Democratic National Committee) because she already had the offer from Autism Speaks of a job with benefits, Autism Speaks told her they had decided to rescind the offer — on the day she was supposed to start work.